Exhibition — 23 Mar 2019 until 12 Jan 2020

 These purchases and donations of the past thirty years demonstrate the freedom with which contemporary artists approach sculpture, constantly challenging and expanding the medium’s limits.
 They have completely redefined the domain of sculpture, and we are proud that we can show this based on our own collection.

 For instance, Marc Bijl’s Suicide Machine (2003) consists of a motorbike accompanied by the statement ‘Ready to Crash and Burn’, Cerith Wyn Evans chooses to execute his text in white neon, while John Knight’s installation is composed of porcelain plates, and Dorothy Akpene Amenuke has created a wall-filling textile artwork.
 The installation by Jimmy Robert contains the remnants of a past performance, including a nineteenth-century gold-plated folding screen that served as a backdrop, stage and room divider, and mirrors worn by the artist during the performance.
 In Abroath Smokie (2016), Magali Reus uses fabric and leather processing materials to create sculptural forms that, while not directly referring to existing objects, still evoke associations with saddles, motorbikes and blankets.
-Tobias Rehberger's highly hybrid oeuvre is a fusion of sculpture and design.
 The Schauspieler series by Isa Genzken consists of extravagantly dressed mannequins in theatrical poses and setting.
 These “urban cowboys” and “aliens”, as she calls them, could be extras from a futuristic film.
 For this series Genzken used garments from her own wardrobe and with the “Schauspieler” explored both the limits of the self-portrait and the boundary between private identity and public image.